-- 3.10.7 The evidence would appear to suggest that in the main, H&M underwriters are using side agreements to 'cap' Article 13 awards.
-Contractor/salvors appear to be agreeing to, and accepting the terms, rather than risking losing the work to other salvage contractors.
-There is also a suggestion that contractors may use side letters offering more favourable terms to secure a contract. - 3.10.8 Respondents were asked to what extent they agreed to the following:
+- 4.6.7 The evidence would appear to suggest that in the main, H&M underwriters are using side agreements to 'cap' Article 13 awards.
+Contractor/salvors appear to be agreeing to, and accepting the terms, to avoid losing the work to other salvage contractors.
+There is also a suggestion that contractors may use side letters offering more favourable terms to secure a contract. - 4.6.8 To ascertain more detail on the implications regarding the use of side letters or side agreements, respondents were asked to what extent they agreed to the following: (Fig 13)